 If you’re having trouble with your microphone on Windows 11, there are a few troubleshooting steps you can try.

-Did your Laptop Microphone Not working after Windows 11 Upgrade? sometimes its simply because the Microphone is muted in your windows 11 system settings and you need to unmute the microphone.
-But sometimes windows 11 microphone not working problem may cause for different reasons, Its because the microphone doesn’t have necessary permissions, the microphone is not enabled in the system or Outdated audio driver and more.
+Did your Laptop Microphone Not working after the Windows 11 Upgrade? sometimes its simply because the Microphone is muted in your Windows 11 system settings and you need to unmute the microphone.
+But sometimes Windows 11 microphone not working problem may cause for different reasons, Its because the microphone doesn’t have necessary permissions, the microphone is not enabled in the system or Outdated audio driver and more.

-Allowing apps to access your microphone under Privacy & Security tab, Restarting the audio service, Running the related troubleshooter and update associated drivers help fix the microphone not working problem on windows 11.
+Allowing apps to access your microphone under the Privacy & Security tab, Restarting the audio service, Running the related troubleshooter and update associated drivers help fix the microphone not working problem on Windows 11.

 Microphone not working windows 11

 The problem can occur due to improper functioning of some peripherals or can result from unknown privacy changes.

 How to fix the Microphone not working in Windows 11?

 Hence this issue is caused for different reasons, there are multiple solutions you need to apply one after one to fix the Windows 11 microphone not working problem.
 Let’s start with basic,

 - If you’re using an external microphone, make sure it’s properly connected to your PC, Or disconnect and reconnect it again.
 Or try to connect the microphone to another PC and see if it is working or not.